Practice overview

 Before joining Wilberforce, Sam practised in New Zealand as a barrister, and as a solicitor in one of New Zealand’s leading litigation firms.
 He had a broad practice and frequently acted on large cases involving difficult contractual and equitable issues.
 In one such case Sam acted for PwC as liquidator of Ross Asset Management, New Zealand’s largest Ponzi scheme – a matter which raised novel questions about the intersection between equitable and insolvency principles.

-Sam has also lectured in contract law and tutored the property law (and equity) module at the University of Otago.
+Sam has lectured in contract law and tutored the property law (and equity) module at the University of Otago, and obtained a first-class LLM from Cambridge University.
 He is currently co-authoring chapters in Thomas on Powers with Robert Ham KC.

-Sam’s practice spans all of Chambers’ key areas, including trusts, commercial disputes, property, pensions, and insolvency.
+Sam’s practice spans all of Chambers’ key areas, including trusts, commercial disputes, property, and insolvency.

-• Acting in a contested offshore trusts dispute, led by Robert Ham KC and Michael Ashdown;
+• Acting in a high-value contested offshore trusts dispute, led by Robert Ham KC and Michael Ashdown.

-• Acting for Guernsey offshore purchasers of a trustee business, who allege breaches of warranties and restraint of trade provisions by the seller;
+• Acting for Guernsey purchasers of a trustee business, who alleged breaches of warranties and restraint of trade provisions by the seller.

 • Acting for executors who were the subject of removal proceedings, set down for a one-day hearing in the High Court (settled on the door of court).

-• Acting in a pair of cases in New York, both worth $100m, assisting Graeme Halkerston in giving expert advice on issues of Cayman law, including on issues of fraud/breach of fiduciary duty;
+• Acting in a pair of cases in New York, each worth approximately $100m, assisting Graeme Halkerston in giving expert advice on issues of Cayman law, including on issues of fraud/breach of fiduciary duty.

-• Advising and drafting in relation to a number of commercial disputes in the Bahamas, including claims relating to breach of an alcohol distribution agreement, a partnership agreement, and pre-incorporation contracts;
+• Advising and drafting in relation to a number of commercial disputes in the Bahamas, including claims relating to breach of an alcohol distribution agreement, a partnership agreement, pre-incorporation contracts, and an application to set aside an injunction.

 • Acting for a business bringing claims against its bank for breach of mandate, seeking repayment of sums misappropriated by thieves (led by Jonathan Chew).